Need for Continuous Security and Compliance Automation

 But this can be a challenging task for many organizations as they still rely on manual, outdated methods of compliance and security practices that impede software delivery performance.
-As a result, they experience compliance breaches late in the software delivery pipeline, which results in costly mistakes and is difficult to correct.
+As a result, they experience compliance breaches late in the software delivery pipeline, resulting in costly mistakes that are difficult to correct.

-At OpsMx, we recommend integrating security into your continuous delivery pipeline, which helps in improving software delivery, hardening software, enhancing compliance and boosting operational performance by leveraging the following practices:
+At OpsMx, we recommend integrating security into your continuous delivery pipeline, so as to a) improve software delivery, b) harden security posture, c) ensure compliance and d) boost operational performance by leveraging the following: